Interview with Hoffman UK Founder Tim Laurence

 Tim: As one of the first graduates in the UK, did the Hoffman Process have any far-reaching effects on your life?

 Gina: After the course, I went home to visit my family in Yorkshire for a weekend.
 At that time, I was considering moving to San Diego.
 I wanted sunshine and a healthier life.
 However, thanks to the Process, I saw my family in a completely new light.
 It was a homecoming in its true sense; everything fell into place and after many years, Yorkshire started looking really attractive again!
 I then decided to pack things up in London and go back to my roots.

 Tim: Didn’t Mother Theresa say something about returning home?

-Gina: Yes, she was asked the question: ‘How can we create world peace?’.
-Her simple reply was: ‘go home and love your family’.
-When I arrived in Yorkshire I felt very stressed and tired from my life in London.
+Gina: Yes, she was asked the question, ‘How can we create world peace?’
+Her simple reply was, ‘go home and love your family.’
+When I arrived in Yorkshire, I felt very stressed and tired from my life in London.
 I needed to create a healthy environment for myself, so I researched all the ways to reduce stress levels in the home, especially around electromagnetic fields.
 I know that if you want to change the world, first you have to change your own world.
 If I was going to show people how to live in a healthy home, I had to do it myself first.
-My book The Healthy House, is the result of that experience.
+My book The Healthy House, was the result of that experience.